 Herbold Computational Biology Program

-The position will involve technology development, algorithm creation, and applications.
+Dr. Harlan Robins has an open postdoc position with at least two years duration.
+The project is to study the interaction between the adaptive immune system and cancer.
+Dr. Robins focuses on the quantitative analysis of the adaptive immune system.
+His approach takes advantage of new high-throughput sequencing technology developed by Dr. Robins and his collaborators.
 Primary research goals will be to develop high-throughput technologies to assess the specific immune response to cancer and to learn how the tumor evades this response and how the response can be resuscitated to effectively fight tumors.

 Dr. Harlan Robins is recruiting a research lab manager to study the interaction between the adaptive immune system and cancer by designing and implementing major experimental projects essential to the laboratory's scientific research goals.
 The research manager will evaluate the effectiveness of specific methods and procedures for particular projects, prepare scientific papers and presentations and work independently with the guidance of Dr. Robins in establishing and accomplishing the goals of the laboratory.

 For more information on other job opportunities within Fred Hutch and the Seattle Cancer Care Alliance, please search our Careers listings.